Stéphane Masala: Managerial career

 In June 2016, after spending 11 years as a coach and a player at Luçon, Masala became the assistant manager of Les Herbiers.
 He took the full job of manager at the club in January 2018, after his previous colleague Reculeau had been dismissed.
-Initially, he was intended to be the interim manager for just two games, although his contract was later extended.
-In his first two months in charge, Les Herbiers won seven and drew four of their 12 matches.
+Initially, he was intended to be the interim manager for just two games, but his contract was later extended.
+In his first two months in charge, Les Herbiers won seven and drew four of their twelve matches.
 Masala did not have the correct coaching qualifications to manage in the Championnat National, and so Les Herbiers were fined €1,170 for every match in 2018 that he managed.

-Masala coached Les Herbiers to a Coupe de France Final against Paris Saint-Germain in 2018, an underdog story that ended in a 2–0 defeat at the Stade de France.
+Masala coached Les Herbiers to a Coupe de France final against Paris Saint-Germain in 2018, an underdog story that ended in a 2–0 defeat at the Stade de France.
 They played and defeated Chambly in the semi-finals of the competition.
 A few days after the Coupe de France Final, Les Herbiers were relegated from the Championnat National to the Championnat National 2.
 On 8 May 2020, Masala extended his contract with Les Herbiers for an additional two years.

 In May 2022, Masala left Les Herbiers after six years at the club, joining Championnat National 2 side Créteil.
+In June 2023, he joined Chambly.

 Personal life

 Masala was born in Nantes, France.
-He is of Sardinian descent; his father left Sardinia when he was 16, and his mother is from Marche, Italy.
+He is of Sardinian and Italian descent; his father left Sardinia when he was 16, and his mother is from Marche, Italy.